top of page

 About

-Named a "VC Artist" by the Violin Channel, Hina has appeared as a soloist with the Oxford Philharmonic Orchestra, Chamber Orchestra of Geneva, Flanders Symphony Orchestra, The Symphonia, Mittel Europa Orchestra, and the Musica Mundi Orchestra.
-She has collaborated with artists such as Jennifer Koh in her “Alone Together” series and shared the stage with Maxim Vengerov at Carnegie Hall and Buckingham Palace.
-She has performed on NPR's “From the Top” and was a recipient of the Salon De Virtuosi Career Grant.
-In 2018 she placed 5th in the Junior Division of the Menuhin Competition.
+Named a “VC Artist” by the Violin Channel, Hina has previously appeared as a soloist with the Savannah Philharmonic, Symphony of the Americas, Greensboro Symphony, Brevard Symphony, Oxford Philharmonic Orchestra, Chamber Orchestra of Geneva, Flanders Symphony Orchestra, ProMusica Columbus, Mittel Europa Orchestra, Northbrook Symphony, and the Boca Symphonia.
+She has collaborated with artists such as Jennifer Koh in her Alone Together series, shared the stage with Maxim Vengerov at Carnegie Hall and Buckingham Palace, and performed alongside Andrés Cárdenes at the Josef Gingold Chamber Music Festival.
+She has also appeared at the Music in the Mountains Festival under Guillermo Figueroa and recently made her stunning Ljubljana Festival debut in recital with Kai-Min Chang.
+Hina was a recipient of the Salon de Virtuosi Career Grant, and in 2018 she was a prizewinner of the Junior Division of the Menuhin Competition.

 Black Washed Wall